Origin of To Thine Own Self Be True

 Thou canst not then be false to any man/Farewell, my blessing season this in thee!”

-The audience of Shakespeare was well aware of the meaning of his words, though in modern age, the words like “Self” and “True” have different meanings than that of during the Elizabethan era.
+The Elizabethan era audience of Shakespeare was well aware of the meaning of his words, though in modern age, words like “Self” and “True” have different.
 In fact, this phrase implies multiplicity of meanings.
-The first meaning is that someone can better judge himself if he has done what he should or could have.
+The first meaning is that someone can better judge himself if he has done what he should or could have done.
 The second meaning is that one must be honest in his ways and relations.
 The third meaning is that one must always do the right thing.
-Finally, keeping in view the character of Polonius in the play, many scholars are of the view that that by ‘True’ he meant beneficial; therefore, his advice to his son meant that he must think of his own benefit first.
+Finally, keeping in view the character of Polonius in the play, many scholars are of the opinion that ‘True’ meant beneficial; therefore, his advice to his son meant that he must think of his own benefit first.

 And it must follow, as the night the day,